ebiwd/EBI-Pattern-library/index.md

 description: Document and demonstrating EBI styles
 ---

+{:refdef: .lead}
-<p class="lead">This is a "living guide" that implements the broad range of interface functionality in the <a href="https://github.com/ebiwd/EBI-Framework">EBI Visual Framework</a>.
-This site will guide on how you should make your page elements look and function.</p>
+This is a "living guide" that implements the broad range of interface functionality in the <a href="https://github.com/ebiwd/EBI-Framework">EBI Visual Framework</a>.
+This site will guide on how you should make your page elements look and function.
+{: refdef}

-<p>Go on: check out some of the patterns on the <<< left.
-Or, read below for background on the pattern library.</p>
+Go on: check out some of the patterns on the <<< left.
+Or, read below for background on the pattern library.

 ### About the Framework